erkamesen/blog-flask/README.md

 Blog Project with Flask

 ## Features
-- Users can register and login.
+- Users can be register and login.
 - Users can send an e-mail from the contact section.
 - Admin can publish blog posts.
 - Users can comment on posts.
 - Admin can show her/his favorite movies on index page.
-- Logs are shared with admin using telegram bot
+- All logs are shared with admin using telegram bot